dmcooller/S2ZonaConfigurator/README.md

 The application's primary goal is to simplify the process of applying mods to the game.
 The main disadvantages of the current modding system are:
 - One mod can overwrite the changes of another mod.
-- After every game update, moders need to update their mods to work with the new version of the game.
+- After every game update, mod makers need to update their mods to work with the new version of the game.

-This tool solves this problem by extracting fresh config files from the game and packing all the mods into a single PAK file.
+This tool solves these problems by extracting fresh config files from the game and packing all the mods into a single PAK file.

 ## Features
 - Support mods in JSON format